Duke University Hospital Duke Raleigh Hospital Duke Regional Hospital

 Inpatient, severe, community-acquired pneumonia (CAP)

 *Recommend de-escalation of anti-MRSA and anti-pseudomonal agents at 48 hours if cultures are negative for these pathogens.
+Empiric anti-MRSA therapy can be discontinued based on a negative MRSA PCR in the appropriate clinical context (See MRSA nares PCR page)

 Diagnosis-Specific Information

-• Renal dosing adjustments are required for ampicillin/sulbactam, amoxicillin/clavulanate, piperacillin/tazobactam, cefuroxime, and vancomycin.
+• Renal dosing adjustments are required for ampicillin/sulbactam, amoxicillin/clavulanate, piperacillin/tazobactam, cefuroxime, and vancomycin

 • We recommend AGAINST beta-lactam class switching.
-For example, avoid a switch from cephalosporin to a penicillin class oral agent for discharge.
+For example, avoid a switch from cephalosporin to a penicillin class oral agent for discharge

 • We recommend AGAINST a class switch to oral fluoroquinolone for discharge.
-For example, avoid a switch from an intravenous beta-lactam to oral fluoroquinolone for discharge.
+For example, avoid a switch from an intravenous beta-lactam to oral fluoroquinolone for discharge

 References